 “Retinol is one of the most utilised vitamin As in skin care,” says founder of his namesake skin care range, Danné Montague-King.
 “There is copious research evidence that illustrates that vitamin A plays an important role in regulating cell production in the skin, and enhancing epidermal cell growth that may be sluggish in certain skins.”

-In simpler terms, Jodie King, skin expert and owner of Skin Clinic Blyss in Clovelly, Sydney, explains; “Known as the ‘normalising vitamin’, retinol is a real workhorse when it comes to reversing the signs of ageing and acne and lightening pigment, and is great as an anti-ageing product.
-Retinol works as an antioxidant to protect the skin from free radicals, increase collagen production, and speed up cell turnover - which slows down as we age - to even out skin tone, reduce wrinkles and in the case of acne, unclog pores."
+Jodie King, skin expert and owner of Skin Clinic Blyss in Clovelly, Sydney, adds: “Known as the ‘normalising vitamin’, retinol is a real workhorse when it comes to reversing the signs of ageing and acne and lightening pigment, and is great as an anti-ageing product.
+Retinol works as an antioxidant to protect the skin from free radicals, increase collagen production, and speed up cell turnover - which slows down as we age - to even out skin tone, reduce wrinkles and in the case of acne, unclog pores.”

 Did you catch all that?
 The superstar vitamin A ingredient you’ve been hearing all about can help with wrinkles, acne, pigmentation, and even enlarged pores.
 Retinol is also an incredibly handy ingredient for those with oily skin, as it can help balance sebum production.